Teach your own, really?

-I taught a homeschool co-op class of twenty 8 to 14 year olds about Africa.
-I asked my teacher-turned-homeschool-mom friend to teach me everything she knows about classroom management in five minutes.
-(She was a schoolteacher before her homeschool days).
+I asked my teacher-turned-homeschool-mom friend to teach me everything she knows about classroom management in five minutes?

 Turns out, classroom management skills weren’t required because the kids were astute and engaged.
 The only chattering I heard was from my own daughters, and with one fell swoop of their names spoken in the presence of their peers, they were magically quietened.